jas-writes-code/autokick/README.md

 * `role`: The role your autorole gives to users who aren't verified.
 * `channel`: A channel where unverified users are allowed to send messages.
 * `log`: A channel where kick messages are sent.
+* `notif`: A channel where young account warnings are sent.
+This can be the same as the log channel.